lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/axi-apb-interfaces-demo.rst

 For this example, you can try to write to the APB slave present in the Verilog Tutorial Cape gateware.
 Select the gateware by changing `custom-fpga-design/my_custom_fpga_design.yaml` to include ``VERILOG_TUTORIAL`` as the cape option.

-The APB Slave has two registers, one read-only register at ``0x00``, one read-write register at 0x10, and a status register containing the last read value at ``0x20``.
+The APB Slave has two registers, one read-only register at ``0x00``, one read-write register at ``0x10``, and a status register containing the last read value at ``0x20``.

 .. line-block::
-    Having a look at the design, we can see that the APB slave is connected with a CoreAPB3 arbiter, which assigns it the 0xXX10_0000 address, the top two bits being ignored.
+    Having a look at the design, we can see that the APB slave is connected with a CoreAPB3 interconnect, which assigns it the ``0xXX10_0000`` address, the top two bits being ignored.
-    Tracing to the master connected with the CoreAPB3 device, we can see that another arbiter is present, which gives our slave the ``0xX100_0000`` address.
+    Tracing to the master connected with the CoreAPB3 device, we can see that another interconnect is present, which gives our slave the ``0xX100_0000`` address.
     The polarfire technical manual shows that FIC3 peripherals can start from the ``0x4000_0000`` address.
     Therefore, the final address of our APB slave becomes ``0x4110_0000``.